 Not a pessimistic, hopeless and fear-producing volume, but presenting the underlying principles of the changes, and a definite remedy for shortening "the days of tribulation."

 Chap.
 I.-The Prophecies.
 Chap.
 II.-Geological Considerations.
 Chap.
-III.-Philosophy of Planetary
+III.-Philosophy of Planetary Changes.

-Changes.

 Chap.
-IV.-The King of the wind.

-Chap.
-V.-Relation of America to World
+V.-Relation of America to World Conditions, Chap.
+VI.-The Battle of Armageddon, Chap.
+VII.-The Remedy, Based on scientific psychological principles.

-Conditions.

-Chap.
-VI.-The Battle of Armageddon.

-Chap.
-VII.-The Remedy.
-Based on

-scientific psychological principles.